 This was the summer that Tom Clancy’s “Hunt for Red October” mega-best seller came out.
 I was thrilled to spend time on the USS Dallas, the submarine in the story that was showcased in the movie with Sean Connery as her captain.

-My co-op job was basically working with a team of engineers to collect sonar data that allowed the Navy to ping the ocean and utilize advanced algorithms to identify sea vessels in the surrounding water based upon their unique data “signature.”
+My co-op job was working with a team of engineers to collect sonar data that allowed the Navy to ping the ocean and utilize advanced algorithms to identify sea vessels in the surrounding water based on their unique data “signature.”

 The US Department of Defense paid significant amounts of money for teams of engineers and technicians to collect reams of data to create the visibility needed to accurately detect and respond to a range of potential threats at sea.

 My first job after college was working as a fiber optics engineer.
 One project was to collect data from a strain gauge within a rotating shaft via optical transmission.
 There was valuable mechanical stress data that our customer needed for their product design team to leverage for higher reliability.

 Magnetic Bearings Inc. (MBI) was perhaps the most advanced technology company I worked for during my career as an engineer.
 MBI developed electromagnetic bearings to levitate high-speed (15,000 RPM) rotors in turbines for applications such as pumps for natural gas pipelines.

 There was a tremendous amount of detailed vibrational data collected at MBI through microcontrollers.
 This data was used to “tune” the bearing dynamically using algorithms that enabled machines to reach higher speeds than traditional oil bearings.
 Without a reliable feedback loop of highly accurate data collection, the magnetic bearing system would fail – sometimes catastrophically.